 The Probation Department’s FAQ page has helpful questions and answers about the probation process in Summit County, including presentence reports, alcohol probation, and drug court.

-How To Perform a Criminal Background Check in Summit County Colorado
+How To Execute a Criminal Background Check in Summit County Colorado

 A criminal background check is an investigation into someone’s criminal history.
 Thanks to sunshine laws like the Colorado Criminal Justice Records Act that promote government transparency and accountability, a diligent information seeker can find someone’s mugshot or obtain other information.